deadmau224/Mood-Based-Recommendation-System/README.md

 After I find the perfect model, I have to program it further to recommend media to users based on their Facial Expressions (mood).

-– Navigation around this repository:
+– Navigating around this repository:

 Folders: Beta and Documentation